Configure ROS Environment (Post-Installation)

 2. Load ROS by Default (on RPi and Host)

-Execute following command in terminal once to append line: source /opt/ros/jazzy/setup.bash
+Execute following command in terminal once to append line: source /opt/ros/jazzy/setup.bash at the end of the $HOME/.bashrc file.

 This allows any newly opened terminal to load ROS automatically.